 A review of the award process for the PhD Studentship awards was completed prior to the launch of the online application management system for those awards.
 Further analysis of the management of awards once made has been conducted.
 The hope is that the relationships between University finance offices, studentship holders and the Trust will be clearer, avoiding inadvertent problems with studentship management.
+The Trustees continue to keep this under review.

-12. To keep under review the membership of the Trust to ensure appropriate breadth of expertise and continued good governance of the Trust.
+12. To keep under review the membership of the Trust to ensure appropriate breadth of expertise and continued good governance of the Trust and to appoint a new Chair of the Board of Trustees in advance of the retirement of the current Chair.

-During the period, two Trustees retired and one new Trustee was appointed.
+During the period, one Trustee (the former Chair) retired and one new Trustee was appointed.
 The Trustees regular consider upcoming retirement of Trustees in order to plan ahead for that.
+Professor Heather Wallace was appointed as the new Chair of the Board of Trustees after a formal search and review by the Board.